 From your angle, it can be hard to tell when the lube is drying up.
 Check in.
 Ask, "Still feeling good?
 Need more lube?"

-Being the insertive partner still carries risks for gonorrhea and chlamydia in your urethra, and significant HIV risk if you aren't using condoms or PrEP.
+Being on top still puts you at real risk for gonorrhea and chlamydia in your urethra, and HIV if you're not using condoms or PrEP.

 The Reality Check (Managing Expectations)